Last updated on November 24th, 2020 at 12:27 pm

 Myth: The usefulness of drug testing is questionable.
 Drug tests also cannot differentiate between habitual and one-time use, making results possibly unfair.

 Fact: Drug use is drug use.
 Either you do it or you do not.
 One time use is a problem; habitual use is an even bigger problem.
 Drug testing in 2016 is highly accurate and there are numerous ways to insure validity of the testing being done.
 There are also different detection time frames for different tests.
 For instance, a typical hair test can look back up to 90 days of drug use, a urine test 5-8 days, and an oral test may only be a couple of days.
 The time is takes to show up is different in each as well.
 This is why having the right testing in place is so important.

 With all the changes and proposed changes to legislation and rules relating to drug testing, it is going to be essential moving into 2016 to make sure that your drug testing policy, procedures, and training are updated and meet best practices.
 Also, when companies institute a drug testing policy those that are drug users and abusers will likely not even apply as they know there is a drug test.
 This means that companies that don’t have a drug testing program are at a greater risk or getting applicants that may be drug users thus exposing them to greater liability as well as productivity and safety concerns.

 Now is the time to get your drug testing program in place as it will be much less costly to do it before the problems arise.
-There are some additioanl incentives in some states such as reduced insurance costs and workers compensation discounts.
-National Drug Screening can not only assist with setting up pre-employment, random testing, reasonable suspicion testing, and post accident testting, but NDS can also assist in providing a workplace policy, reviewing your current policy, DOT Compliance, and supervisor and DER (Designated Employee Representative) training.
+There are some additional incentives in some states such as reduced insurance costs and workers compensation discounts.
+National Drug Screening (NDS) can not only assist with setting up pre-employment, random testing, reasonable suspicion testing, and post accident testing, but NDS can also assist in providing a workplace policy, reviewing your current policy, DOT Compliance, and supervisor and DER (Designated Employee Representative) training.